 So why are we seeing an increasing number of attacks being pointed at Financial Institutions and their customers?
 Well, aside from the fact that financial institutions have an abundance of the two things cyber criminals covet most, money and data, Dridex malware has the ability to infiltrate browsers, detect access to online banking applications and steal customer login credentials.
 Once the bad actor has customer credentials, they are able to initiate ACH and wire transfers, open fraudulent accounts, among other malicious activities.

 One thing that our team continues to stress is cybersecurity training for employees and educating consumers about the cyber risks associated with using internet and mobile banking products.
 While there are numerous cutting-edge technologies that can help detect and prevent phishing emails from reaching your end users, with time, there is always an increased risk that cybercriminals can find ways to bypass this technology.
 At this point, it’s estimated that 90 percent of all data breaches have an element of social engineering, which amplifies the importance of continuous education for end users, as people continue to be the greatest cyber threat.

-For your information, on the next page, you can see a list of known email and IP addresses associated with the Dridex malware strain.
+For your information, below, you can see a list of known email and IP addresses associated with the Dridex malware strain.

 |Indicator Type||Indicator Value||Associated Activity|

 FoxPointe Solutions is solely responsible only for the content of FoxPointe Solutions authored information and is subject to change at any time.
 Any forward-looking statements are not predictions.
 FoxPointe Solutions is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 Questions regarding your legal or compliance position should be addressed through your legal counsel, security advisor and/or your relevant standard authority.
 Nothing contained herein should be used nor relied upon as advice nor constitute a consultant-client relationship.